STEPHANIE BRICK SME, RA, WELL AP, LEED GA

 Website designed, developed, and maintained by Stephanie Brick Design.

-Ms. Brick has lectured on her expertise in salutogenic design to thousands of people across dozens of venues at a variety of platform scales, from exclusive stakeholder seminars to internationally broadcast forums.
-She brings her experience, expertise, and passion to every lecture with actionable, practical advice and trusted resources on creating environments designed for people to thrive.
+A champion of neuroarchitecture, Ms. Brick is driven to improve human health and well-being through the design of space.
+She is committed to leaving a positive impact, with priorities that include designing to help military and civilian service members in high-stress environments, to setting the right architectural precedents for the future of humanity in the next space age.
+Her expertise in salutogenic design has reached thousands of people across dozens of venues at a variety of platform scales, from exclusive stakeholder seminars to internationally broadcast forums.
+She brings her passion, experience, and expertise to every lecture with actionable, practical advice and trusted resources on creating environments designed for people to thrive.